sijokuruvilla/skg_blog/pages/reachme.md

 Twitter is the only messaging service for which I have notifications enabled on my phone.
 So of the lot, that would hands down be the best way to reach me.

-For any aspects related to guidance on any matter, you are best advised to mail in to 21CU. - guidance@21cu.org
+For any aspects related to guidance on any matter, you are best advised to mail in to v@r - volunteers@rethinkfoundation.in

 Should it be a matter that you absolutely have to reach me personally, you may write to me at skg@sijokuruvilla.in.